Daily standup meetings

-What is a daily standup or scrum meeting?
+What is a daily standup meeting?

 A daily standup meeting or scrum meeting is a daily, 15-min long meeting where each person spends a few minutes preparing, a few minutes discussing what’s blocking their progress, a few minutes getting up to speed with the rest of the team’s progress and blockages – every single day.